vputys/avnet-iotconnect.github.io/documentation/e2studio/e2studio_linux_guide.md

 ***Note:*** All the testing was done on 2022/04 version of GCCRX.
 However, others managed to get it working with 2023/05.

-***Note:*** Previous note only relates to Blue and Green board projects (CK-RX65N and RX65NCloudKit).
+***Note:*** Previous note only relates to CK-RX65N and RX65NCloudKit projects.

 - Download and install [e² studio for Linux](https://www.renesas.com/us/en/software-tool/e2studio-information-rx-family) (2023-07 version was used)
 ***Note:*** Default install path will be `~/.local/share/renesas/e2_studio/`<br>
 The following options are required for CloudKit development: RX support, and optionally Jlink debugging, terminal, and git support.

-- Reboot. (this is important for some reason)
+- Reboot

-## Configuring and building
+## Configuring and building (ck-rx65n project as example)

 Clone and import project (include nested if needed)

 Manually add toolchain to e² studio - `Help -> Add Renesas Toolchains -> Add -> <path to installed toolchain>` (this needs to be done once per e² studio installation). ***Note:*** Default install directory will be in `~/toolchains/`

-Under ck-rx65n project add that installed toolchain by right clicking on top directory for every subdirectory (basic-sample, filex, etc...) in `C/C++ Project settings -> Toolchain`
+Under `ck-rx65n` project add that installed toolchain by right clicking on top directory for every subdirectory (basic-sample, filex, etc...) in `C/C++ Project settings -> Toolchain`

 Under your project, you will need to update the selected toolchain, select the `basic-sample` folder and right click and access `C/C++ Project settings -> Toolchain`, select the correct toolchain and apply.
 Most probably, you'll need to do it for the rest of subdirectories under top project folder (netxduo, filex, etc...).